knaidoo29/wrapper/README.md

 # wrapper

-Python utility library for writing and running parameter files for executing non-python libraries.
+Python utility library for writing parameter files for non-python libraries and then executing them.

-* CAMB
+* CAMB (For use with MG-PICOLA).
 * MG-PICOLA (Options included: power spectrum calculations, halo finding and massive neutrinos).

+Note: these wrappers do not include all the library's functionality as they were built for limited use.